-- TRAUMA-Responsive Services Required - Contracts are for 1 Program Year and 1 Follow-up Year.
-If your program is renewed, you will be able to carry youth over.
-Each contract will have a plan and budget for a year of follow-up in the event of non-renewal. - 30% of each program year budget must be for Work-based experiences for participants. - Encouraging agencies who serve WIOA target population with non-WIOA funds to apply.
+- Trauma-Responsive Services are required. - Contracts are for 1 Program Year and 1 Follow-up Year.
+If your program is renewed, you will be able to carry youth over. - A minimum of 30% of each program year budget must be for Work-based experiences for participants.